 Unfortunately, there is very little we can do in these cases, and the only way to continue using Buffer Publish is to reauthorize those Instagram accounts on a frequent basis, i.e. daily in some cases.
 We appreciate that this is time consuming and frustrating, and for this reason, we do not recommend managing more than five Instagram accounts if you’re likely to use the reminders feature on a regular basis, as it’s very likely to lead to these types of issues.

-It’s ideal for only one person to have native access to your social accounts
+It’s ideal for only one person to have native access to your social channels

-It’s important that each of your social accounts is authentic and active
+It’s important that each of your social channels is authentic and active

-Confirming your social account’s email address helps prove its authenticity
+Confirming your social channel's email address helps prove its authenticity

 Each Instagram account you have should have an email address connected to it, and it should be confirmed.
 The best way to do this is to check each of your Instagram accounts' settings to make sure there isn't a "Confirm Email" link listed below the email address.